Narahari-Battala/QuizMe/README.md

 the Sentiment classifier to distinguish this as positive or negative feedback.
 The admin can view the sentiment analysis report to improve the questions further in each topic.

-A stick notes kind of feature is available in this application , user can store important notes in this sticy notes ,once the user saves the information in the sticky notes , he can view the information any number of times by logging in to his account. user can also modify and delete the existing notes.
+A sticky notes kind of feature is available in this application , user can store important notes in this sticky notes ,once the user saves the information in the sticky notes , he can view the information any number of times by logging in to his account. user can also modify and delete the existing notes.